davarbla/audits/team/md/Fyde-security-review.md

 # Introduction

-A time-boxed security review of the **FydeTreasury/core-refactored** repository was done by **davarbla consulting Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.
+A time-boxed security review of the **FydeTreasury/core-refactored** repository was done by **Davarbla Consulting Audit Group**, with a focus on the security aspects of the application's smart contracts implementation.

 # About Fyde